3.6 Configuring through variables¶

 Merge options¶

 When Portage has merged a newer version of a certain software title, it will remove the obsoleted files of the older version from your system.
 Portage gives the user a 5 second delay before unmerging the older version.
-These 5 seconds are defined by the CLEAN_DELAY
+These 5 seconds are defined by the CLEAN_DELAY variable.

 Configuration file protection¶